slaclab/beamtime-calibration-suite/docs/testing.md

 ```
 _(note: this works from either the project root-dir and also the /tests dir)_

-Running on _S3DF_ (to use psana library) is required to run all of the tests, but a subset can still be run without.

 You can run an individual test-file by specifying the path:
 ```